 The Accident Insurance Fee covers loss resulting from accidental bodily injuries sustained during the policy period.
-The insurance plan provides coverage 24 hours a day, whether the student is in college activities, vacationing or traveling.
+The insurance plan provides coverage 24 hours a day, whether the student is involved in college activities, traveling, or at home.
 Claim forms are available in Health Services.
 It is the student's responsibility to submit bills and to respond to correspondence from the insurance company.

-The Health Services and Wellness Center also offers Wellness Programs throughout the year and encourages students to learn about and participate in healthy lifestyles.
+The Health Services Wellness Center also offers Wellness Programs throughout the year and encourages students to learn about and participate in healthy lifestyles.
 Topics include stress management, smoking cessation, healthy eating, and exercise, among others.
 This information is provided through individual student visits, collaborative presentations with Residence Assistants in the residence halls, bi-monthly wellness tables, and an annual Health Fair.
+Students are also encouraged to utilize the Stress-Less Room that is available for their use whenever the Health Services Wellness Center is open.